JaqiKal/task-master/TESTING.md

 ### Bug-04

 During the task update process, I encountered an issue when prompted to enter a new date or choose to skip this step.
-Specifically, if an incorrect date was input—either due to being in the wrong format or not being set in the future—the application would incorrectly proceed to the next prompt, which ask to enter a new status.
-This behavior bypassed the opportunity for user to correct the date input, potentially leading to incomplete or inaccurate task updates.
+Specifically, if an incorrect date was input—either due to being in the wrong format or not being set in the future—the application would incorrectly proceed to the next prompt, which asks to enter a new status.
+This behaviour bypassed the opportunity for the user to correct the date input, potentially leading to incomplete or inaccurate task updates.

 ![x](/documentation/images/bug04.webp)